KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

     * `structure`: Contains AlphaFold-2 generated structures used for the ProteinGym test.
     * `msa`: Contains the MSAs for the proteins in the ProteinGym test set.
 * `scannet`:
-    * `model_weights`: Contains pretrained weights for the SSEmb downstream model trained on the ScanNet data set.
+    * `model_weights`: Contains final weights for the SSEmb downstream model trained on the ScanNet data set.
-    * `optimizer_weights`: Contains the parameters for the optimizer at time of early-stopping.
+    * `optimizer_weights`: Contains parameters for the optimizer at time of early-stopping.
     * `msa`: Contains MSAs for the proteins in the ScanNet data set.

 ## Execution